David-Seis/SecureYourAzureData/SQLSecurity/03 - SQLAzureSecurity.md

 [//]: <> (================================= ========= =========================================================)

 <h2 id="01"><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png">1.0 Accessing Azure SQL DB</h2>
-In SQL Server installations, you are able to control access to the network addresses and ports using any configuration you like - or none at all.
-In Microsoft Azure SQL DB, two other mechanisms are enforced at all times: Encrypted Connections, and Firewalls.
+In SQL Server installations, you are able to control access to the network addresses and ports using any configuration you like - or you can leave the default settings and your system is available on the entire network.
+In Microsoft Azure SQL DB however, two mechanisms are enforced at all times: *Encrypted Connections*, and *Firewalls*.

 <h3> Azure SQL DB Encrypted Connections </h3>
 SQL Server installations allow for Encrypted Connections to the Instance.
 In Azure SQL DB, Encrypted Connections are always enforced, using <a href="https://support.microsoft.com/en-us/topic/kb3135244-tls-1-2-support-for-microsoft-sql-server-e4472ef8-90a9-13c1-e4d8-44aad198cdbe">Transport Layer Security</a> (SSL/TLS v1.2).
 The Azure SQL DB service will listen for TLS requests, so your applications (including management tools like SQL Server Management Studio or Azure Data Studio) are required to connect with Encryption set.
 It's also a best practice to *not* trust the Server Certificate, so that the client verifies the Certificate for TLS at all times.